Conservative descent for semi-orthogonal decompositions: Introduction

 \section{Introduction}

 Semi-orthogonal decompositions (see Definition~\ref{d:semi-orth}) of derived categories are central in the study of non-commutative aspects of algebraic geometry.
 Such decompositions are well-known for derived categories of projectivized vector bundles, blow-ups and root stacks.
 More examples are given in a survey by Kuznetsov~\cite{kuznetsovICM}.
 However, the references describing these decompositions usually impose quite restrictive conditions on the geometric objects under consideration (cf.~Remark~\ref{rem-references}).
 For instance, they often only consider smooth and projective varieties over a field.
-This has been too limited for our purposes.
-See for instance our recent work \cite{bls2016,bgll2017}, where we study semi-orthogonal decompositions of derived categories of algebraic stacks.
-This article grew out of the need to generalize the semi-orthogonal decompositions mentioned above to this context.
+This has been too limited for our purposes, and this article grew out of the need to generalize the semi-orthogonal decompositions mentioned above to the context of algebraic stacks.
+We use the results of the present article in our recent work \cite{bls2016}, where we show that the derived category of a smooth, proper Deligne--Mumford stack is a semi-orthogonal summand of the derived category of a smooth projective variety.
+We also use them in the follow-up article \cite{bs2019}, where we generalize a result by Bernardara \cite{bernardara-BS-schemes} on semi-orthogonal decompositions of derived categories of Brauer--Severi varieties using stacky methods.
+Furthermore, the results are used in \cite{bgll2017} to define the categorical measure for Deligne--Mumford stacks.

 Naively, one would expect that most statements about schemes and varieties generalize via simple descent arguments to algebraic stacks.
 However, when working with derived categories, it is not clear that such an approach works since derived categories do not satisfy descent in the usual sense.
 The problem is that the derived pull-back along a faithfully flat morphism is usually not faithful.
 Indeed, this can already be seen by considering the covering of the projective line by its standard affine charts.